ipfs/specs/src/http-gateways/trustless-gateway.md

 # HTTP Response

-Below MUST be implemented **in addition** to "HTTP Response" of :cite[path-gateway], with special attention to the section relative to Response Status Codes.
+Below MUST be implemented **in addition** to "HTTP Response" of :cite[path-gateway], with special attention to the "Response Status Codes" and the "Recursive vs non-recursive gateways" sections.

 ## Response Headers